Wondering how to teach the alphabet? Preschool and kindergarten teachers can find all they need to know about teaching the alphabet right here.

 This Alphabet Activities Bundle includes 17 different alphabet resources in one giant bundle with over 700 pages of alphabet activities.
 Great for teaching children about identifying and forming the letters of the alphabet, learning what starts with each letter, and building their phonemic awareness.

-FREE Letter A Activities
+Try the Letter A Activities

 Grab the 19-page FREE letter A activities pack by clicking the image below.